Skip to main content

 The lockout date prevents anyone from editing or creating time entries before a set date — handy for protecting time that's already been reviewed or invoiced.
 Only admins can set or change the lockout date in Account Settings.

-If a single entry behind the lockout needs correcting, admins can click the padlock icon next to that entry to unlock and edit it individually, without needing to move the lockout date.
+If a single entry behind the lockout needs correcting, admins can click the lock button next to that entry to unlock and edit it individually, without needing to move the lockout date.

 Why is my timer showing a different time than I expected?